breno085/Etch-A-Sketch/README.md

 # Etch-A-Sketch

-I created a Etch A Sketch game for the Web, also known as "Traço Mágico" in brazilian portuguese.
+I created a Etch A Sketch game for the Web.
+(Traço Mágico em PT-BR)

+[Click](https://breno085.github.io/Etch-A-Sketch/) to see it live